Aravind-Balachandran/Covid-19-Data-Analysis-in-Python/README.md

     - A bar plot showing the top 5 vaccinated states in India.
     - A bar plot showing the least 5 vaccinated states in India.

+#### Conclusion
+The objective of this project was to perform an in-depth analysis of COVID-19 and vaccination data in India, with the goal of gaining insights that could be useful for policymakers and healthcare professionals.
+By examining the COVID-19 data, we were able to identify the states that were most impacted by the pandemic, as well as the growth trends in the top 5 affected states.
+By analyzing the vaccination data, we were able to identify the gender distribution of vaccinations and the states with the highest and lowest vaccination rates.
+These findings can help inform decision-making and resource allocation strategies aimed at mitigating the impact of COVID-19 in India.

 #### Credits
 Dataset Link: https://www.kaggle.com/datasets/sudalairajkumar/covid19-in-india